 Section 179 of the IRS tax code allows you to deduct the full purchase price of qualifying equipment from your company’s gross income.
 This deduction benefits small businesses and encourages investments into the company.

 While the Section 179 Deduction can be utilized with a purchase of a new or used vehicle, its benefits can be maximized through leasing or financing equipment.
 According to expert analysis of the deduction, “The obvious advantage to leasing or financing equipment and/or software and then taking the Section 179 Deduction is the fact that you can deduct the full amount of the equipment and/or software, without paying the full amount this year.”

 Of course, Section 179 Deductions do have limits.
-For 2018, this deduction limit is $1,000,000.
-The other major stipulation with this deduction is that for it to be applied in the 2018 tax year, “the equipment must be financed/purchased and put into service between January 1, 2018 and the end of the day on December 31, 2018.”
+For 2021, this deduction limit is $1,050,000.
+The other major stipulation with this deduction is that for it to be applied in the 2021 tax year, the equipment that is “purchased or financed must be placed into service between January 1, 2021 and December 31, 2021.”

-There is also a spending cap set at $2,500,000 for equipment purchases this year.
-If you company spends more than that cap, “the Section 179 Deduction available to your company begins to be reduced on a dollar for dollar basis.”
+There is also a spending cap set at $2,620,000 for equipment purchases this year.
+If your company spends more than that cap, “the Section 179 Deduction available to your company begins to be reduced on a dollar for dollar basis.”

 How to Use

 Electing to use the Section 179 Deduction is as simple as filling out IRS form 4562 and attaching it to your company’s tax return.
-If you have used this deduction in the past you will notice that this form has not been changed since 2017.
 To note though, you need to have complete details of the equipment purchase transaction in order to properly fill out the form.
 This includes where you purchased the equipment from, the date it was purchased, and the date it was first put into service.